 If you work in sales or marketing, you’ve most likely come across HubSpot in one capacity or another.
+Owning almost a third of the marketing automation market, it's clear HubSpot is a widely used platform, often recommended as one of the best CRMs for small businesses.

 Champions of inbound marketing, they have tons of free resources available; most notably their free online course and comprehensive blog.